garin-x1/weatherinx/README.md

-# Weatherin
+# Weatherinx

-Weatherin is a weather web app created by Garin as a personal project.
+Weatherinx is a weather web app created by Garin as a personal project.

 ## Tecnologies